tutorbookapp/tutorbook/src/pages/api/README.md

 #### Actions

-Upon request, the `/api/appt` serverless API function will:
+Upon request, the `/api/appt` serverless API function:

-1. Verify the correct request body was sent (e.g. all parameters are there and are all of the correct types).
+1. Verifies the correct request body was sent (e.g. all parameters are there and are all of the correct types).
-2. Fetch the given pending request's data from our Firestore database.
+2. Fetches the given pending request's data from our Firestore database.
 3. Performs the following verifications (some of which are also included in the original `/api/request` endpoint):
+   - Verifies that the `attendees` all have user IDs and profile documents.
+   - Verifies that the pupil (the user whose profile document was referenced in the given `request` Firestore document path) is within the `attendees`.
+   - Verifies that the parent (the owner of the given `uid`) is actually the pupil's parent (i.e. the `attendee` whose profile document was referenced in the given `request` Firestore document path has the given `uid` in their profile's `parents` field).
    - Verifies that the requested `Timeslot` is within all of the `attendee`'s availability (by reading each `attendee`'s Firestore profile document).
    - Verifies that the requested `subjects` are included in each of the tutors' Firestore profile documents (where a tutor is defined as an `attendee` whose `roles` include `tutor`).
-   - Verifies that the parent (the owner of the given `uid`) is actually the pupil's parent (i.e. the `attendee`s who have the `pupil` role all include the given `uid` in their profile's `parents` field).
+4. Deletes the old `request` documents.
-4. Creates a new `appt` document containing the request body in each of the `attendee`'s Firestore `appts` subcollection.
+5. Creates a new `appt` document containing the request body in each of the `attendee`'s Firestore `appts` subcollection.
-5. Updates each `attendee`'s availability (in their Firestore profile document) to reflect this appointment (i.e. remove the appointment's `time` from their availability).
+6. Updates each `attendee`'s availability (in their Firestore profile document) to reflect this appointment (i.e. remove the appointment's `time` from their availability).
-6. Sends each of the `appt`'s `attendee`'s an email containing instructions for how to access their Bramble virtual-tutoring room.
+7. Sends each of the `appt`'s `attendee`'s an email containing instructions for how to access their Bramble virtual-tutoring room.

 #### Response